IrisGong/MediaBiasAnalysis/README.md

 ### Source:
 ---
 RSS feed from CNN, Fox News, and NBC News from Nov.
 2016 to Jul.
-2017 are used as training set.
+2017 are used as a training set.

 ### Data Processing:
 ---